-- Judges of the Regional Court of Labor Relations, applying in the interim the provisions - 2 of the NLRC Rules of Procedure pertaining to the proceedings before the Labor Arbiters. - 3 SECTION 12.
-Applicability of the Alternative Dispute Resolution System law - 4 (ADR) in Labor Cases. -Any provision of law to the contrary notwithstanding, pertinent - 5 provisions of the Alternative Dispute Resolution System (ADR) through the use of - 6 voluntary arbitration, mediation and conciliation process established under Republic Act - 7 No. 9285 currently being implemented in the Regional Trial Courts shall likewise be - 8 applied in the resolution of labor cases before the Regional Court of Labor Relations. - 9 SECTION 13.
-Appeal from the Regional Court of Labor Relations.
-An appeal - 10 may be taken from a judgment or final order that completely disposes of the case - rendered by the Judge of the Regional Court of Labor Relations to the Court of Appeals - 12 pursuant to the Rules of Court; Provided, however, that the Supreme Court may - 13 promulgate rules and regulations specifically suited to the proceedings before the - 14 Regional Court of Labor Relations as a court with specialized jurisdiction. - 15 SECTION 14.
-Personnel Retention or Movement; Position and Salary Grade Re- - 16 classification.
-Personnel assigned in the office of the Labor Arbiters shall be retained - 17 and their position classification, salary grade level and benefits shall correspondingly be - adjusted to conform with the staffing pattern of the Regional Trial Courts.
-Subject to the - 19 personnel guidelines to be issued by the Supreme Court, personnel in the Commission - 20 with permanent appointments shall either be transferred to the sala of the Judges of the - 21 Regional Court of Labor Relations to augment its support staff or to the administrative - 22 offices in its regional branches. - 23 SECTION 15.
-Personnel Whose Services are Terminated. -Personnel whose - services are terminated as a result of the implementation of this Act shall enjoy the rights - and protection provided them under existing laws and such other pertinent rules and - regulations.
-In any case, no lay-off shall be effected until funds to cover the gratuity - and/or retirement benefits of those laid off are duly certified as available.
+4 Procedure pertaining to the proceedings before the Labor Arbiters.

+SECTION 12.
+Applicability of the Alternative Dispute Resolution System law (ADR) in mediation and conciliation process established under Republic Act No. 9285 currently being implemented in the Regional Trial Courts shall likewise be applied in the resolution of labor cases before the Regional Court of Labor Relations.

+Labor Cases. -Any provision of law to the contrary notwithstanding, pertinent provisions of the

+Alternative Dispute Resolution System (ADR) through the use of voluntary arbitration,

+SECTION 13.
+Appeal from the Regional Court of Labor Relations. - An appeal may be taken from a judgment or final order that completely disposes of the case rendered by the Judge of the Regional Court of Labor Relations to the Court of Appeals pursuant to the Rules of Court; Provided, however, that the Supreme Court may promulgate rules and regulations specifically suited to the proceedings before the Regional Court of Labor Relations as a court with specialized jurisdiction.

+SECTION 14.
+Personnel Retention or Movement; Position and Salary Grade Reclassification. - Personnel assigned in the office of the Labor Arbiters shall be retained and their position classification, salary grade level and benefits shall correspondingly be adjusted to conform with the staffing pattern of the Regional Trial Courts.
+Subject to the personnel guidelines to be issued by the Supreme Court, personnel in the Commission with permanent appointments shall either be transferred to the sala of the Judges of the Regional Court of Labor Relations to augment its support staff or to the administrative offices in its regional branches.

+SECTION 15.
+Personnel Whose Services are Terminated. -Personnel whose services are terminated as a result of the implementation of this Act shall enjoy the rights and protection
-Commission - All pending cases before the Divisions of the Commission shall be disposed of by them within the winding-up period of not more than One Hundred Twenty

-SECTION 16.
-Transitory Provision; Disposition of Pending Cases Before the

-- 4 (120) days.
-Thereafter, all unresolved cases shall be deemed appealed to the Court of - 5 Appeals pursuant to the Rules of Court and records thereof shall be forwarded by the - 6 Commission to the Court of Appeals.
+- 1 provided them under existing laws and such other pertinent rules and regulations.
+In any case, no - 2 lay-off shall be effected until funds to cover the gratuity and or retirement benefits of those laid - 3 off are duly certified as available. - 4 SECTION 16.
+Transitory Provision; Disposition of Pending Cases Before the - 5 Commission All pending cases before the Divisions of the Commission shall be disposed of by - 6 them within the winding-up period of not more than One Hundred Twenty (120) days. - 7 Thereafter, all unresolved cases shall be deemed appealed to the Court of Appeals pursuant to the - 8 Rules of Court and records thereof shall be forwarded by the Commission to the Court of - 9 Appeals.